The Harp at an Event

 How often do I need to take lessons?

 For beginning harpists, especially children, a lesson every week is key.
-If you are an adult taking lessons and your schedule permits less time, such as bimonthly, that can be accommodated.
+If you are an adult taking lessons and your schedule permits less time, such as every other week, that can be accommodated.

 How much do I need to practice?